26 Best Movies to learn Japanese in 2026

 Although everyone in the family appears to get along, the fact is that they seldom speak or see each other.
 Despite this, they are still a family; they quarrel, make peace with one another, disagree, and compromise.

-Yet again, the conversations being based on routine and day-to-day family matters make it a good movie for beginners.
+Yet again, the conversations based on routine and day-to-day family matters make it a good movie for beginners.

 13. Departures (おくりびと) — 2008